runreveal/kawa/README.md

-# cheetah
+# kawa

-cheetah is an opinionated framework for scalable, reliable stream processing.
+kawa is an opinionated framework for scalable, reliable stream processing.

-# cheetahd

-cheetahd is a daemon for collecting system logs and metrics which makes is powered by cheetah.
+kawa also provides a daemon for collecting system logs and metrics.

 # Installation